Ramzi-dev611/unreal-math-operator/backend/src/README.md

 * With the above being said, only end to end tests where implemented. for each endpoint there is a test suit that all can be found in the test directory at the same level as the src directory

+> In all the test suits create d the call to the database was mocked.
+Maybe in the future this repository will include a database mocking not just the calls